otto-kokstein/audio-slicer/README.md

 ### 2. Definition of audio parts

 Next, open `songs.txt`.
 Each audio part must occupy exactly one line.
-The line must include the audio part's number, name and the time at which it begins in the original large audio file (in the standard MM:SS or HH:MM:SS format).
+The line **can** include the audio part's number and **must** include its name and the time at which it begins in the original large audio file (in the standard MM:SS or HH:MM:SS format).

 The audio part definitions in the `songs.txt` file should look like this (with your own custom names and times):